grownjs/grown/website/src/pages/docs/extensions/cli.md

 await Grown.CLI.run(taskName);
 ```

-> Use this technique if you want to define your own `CLI` behavior, etc.
+> Click <kbd>▷ RUN</kbd> on the code-block to see what happens &mdash; use this technique if you want to define your own `CLI` behavior, etc.

 ---